 Traffic count AADT's are required in order to develop crash rates for the state and local system.
-The Department has complete traffic volume data for almost 45,000 miles of the approximately 115,000 miles of highway in New York.
-The remaining 70,000 miles are primarily local streets.
+The Department has complete traffic volume data for almost 42,000 miles of the approximately 115,000 miles of highway in New York.
+The remaining 73,000 miles are primarily local streets.
 In order to improve the ability to develop crash rates for the local system, data collected under the Department's legacy crash data system as well as the county traffic count program have been analyzed to determine the sample size and number of traffic count locations needed to develop a statistically valid average annual daily travel (AADT) or "exposure" rate for usage on the local road system.
-A contract to collect traffic counts on an extra 10,000 local (non-state, non-Federal Aid) locations over the next few years is awaiting approval.
-If it gets approved, we will be able to develop a good foundation for producing statistically valid VMT estimates and average AADT numbers for local roads.
+A contract to collect traffic counts on an extra 10,000 local (non-state, non-Federal Aid) locations over the next few years was approved.
+The goal is to count 10% of the local mileage in every municipality in New York State.
+The sample will provide a good foundation for producing statistically valid VMT estimates and average AADT numbers for local roads.
 The counts will allow the Department to establish more accurate crash rates for the local system similar to that for the state system.